sensu/sensu-docs/content/sensu-go/6.5/observability-pipeline/observe-schedule/collect-metrics-with-checks.md

 Now that you know how to extract metrics from check output, learn to use a metrics handler to [populate service and time-series metrics in InfluxDB][5].
 For a turnkey experience with the Sensu InfluxDB Handler plugin, use our curated, configurable [quick-start template][6] to integrate Sensu with your existing workflows and store Sensu metrics in InfluxDB.

+You can also learn to use Sensu to [collect Prometheus metrics][14].

 [1]: ../checks/
 [2]: ../monitor-server-resources/